-CASPer is composed of 12 stations with three probing questions in each station.
-Eight stations are video-based scenarios and four stations are word-based scenarios.
+The test is composed of 12 sections (8 video-based scenarios and 4 word-based scenarios) that are presented in a randomized order and each followed by three probing questions.
 The video-based scenarios are all SJTs whereas the four word-based scenarios are a blend of SJTs and behavioural descriptor questions, which ask respondents to talk about a specific past experience.
-The scenarios are set in a more general context: in one scenario you may be placed in a workplace setting with your boss, in another scenario you may be placed in a party with friends, in another scenario you may be placed in your own living room with your parents.
-The scenarios are typically not specific to the clinical setting, as we want to make sure that we are not giving an advantage to those students who have had clinical experience.
-You can take a look at a number of sample scenarios here at the takeCASPer website.
-Make sure to always check that the sample scenario and question set is from the official source, as many of the sample CASPer sections from unofficial sources are not representative of the actual test.
+The scenarios are set in a more general context: in one scenario you may be placed in a workplace setting with your boss, in another scenario you may be placed in a party with friends, and in another scenario you may be placed in your own living room with your parents.
+The scenarios are typically not specific to the clinical setting, as we want to make sure that we are not giving an advantage to those students who have clinical experience.
+You can take a look at a number of sample scenarios here on the takeCASPer website.
+Make sure to always check that the sample scenario and question set is from the official source, as many of the sample CASPer sections are from unofficial sources are not representative of the actual test.

 How is CASPer evaluated?

-Each station of the CASPer test is graded by a different person.
+Each section of the CASPer test is evaluated by a different person.
 This means that every student is assessed by 12 independent human raters who come from a variety of backgrounds (e.g., physicians, nurses, educators, policy makers) and demographics (e.g., race, gender, income) to reflect the diversity of the patient population.
-Raters are trained to omit spelling and grammatical errors when evaluating responses and to focus solely on the content of the response.
+Raters are trained to disregard spelling and grammatical mistakes when evaluating responses and to focus solely on the content of the response.
 The 12 independent ratings are averaged, and scores are then standardized to represent the relative rankings of each student compared to their peers.
-The scores are automatically distributed to the selected programs within three weeks of completing the test.
-Students do not receive their results because it is difficult to interpret a single CASPer score without knowledge of how everyone else performed on the test.
+The scores are automatically distributed to the selected programs approximately three weeks after taking the test.
+Students do not receive their scores because it is difficult to interpret a single CASPer score without knowledge of how everyone else performed on the test.

 How do programs use CASPer in the admissions process?

-There is no single answer to this question as each school incorporates CASPer in different ways to guide their admissions process.
+There is no single answer to this question, as each school incorporates CASPer in different ways to guide their admissions process.
 Most programs use CASPer alongside other metrics like GPA and MCAT scores as a prescreening tool to decide who to invite to the interview process.
-Some programs use CASPer in a more impressionistic approach, to help facilitate decisions on candidates who are on the cusp of whether they are admitted to the program.
-Some programs implement a conservative cut-off score for CASPer to screen out applicants, while other programs take a closer look at candidates who have exceptionally high CASPer scores.
+Some programs take a more impressionistic approach when using CASPer, to help facilitate decisions on candidates who are on the cusp of being admitted to the program.
+Other programs implement a conservative cut-off score for CASPer to screen out applicants, while others take a closer look at candidates who have exceptionally high CASPer scores.
 For instance, Dalhousie Medical School will only consider applicants who score above -1.5 standard deviations from the mean for interview.